kaleemullah360/kontiki/apps/config-radio/README.md

 ### Solution:
-include the library in your application and set the desired channel and TX power for your network thats it!.
+Include the library in your application and set the desired channel and TX power for your network thats it!.

 ## Abstract
 The RADIO MOD library uses very small code footprints.
 Very light weight and usefull when creating multi hops or mesh network.